Early modern warfare: Cavalry

 The rise of gunpowder reduced the importance of the once dominant heavy cavalry, but it remained effective in a new role into the 19th century.
 The cavalry, along with the infantry, became more professional in this period but it retained its greater social and military prestige than the infantry.
 Light cavalry was introduced for skirmishing and scouting because of its advantage in speed and mobility.
 The new types of cavalry units introduced in this period were the dragoons or mounted infantry.

 Dragoons were intended to travel on horseback but fight on foot and were armed with carbines and pistols.
 Even orthodox cavalry carried firearms, especially the pistol, which they used in a tactic known as the caracole.
 Cavalry charges using swords on undisciplined infantry could still be quite decisive, but a frontal charge against well-ordered musketeers and pikemen was all but futile.
 Cavalry units, from the 16th century on, were more likely to charge other cavalry on the flanks of an infantry formation and try to work their way behind the enemy infantry.
 When they achieved this and pursued a fleeing enemy, heavy cavalry could still destroy an enemy army.
-Only a specialised cavalry units like winged hussars armed with long lances could break pikemen lines, but this was rather an exception.
+Only specialised cavalry units like winged hussars armed with long lances could break pikemen lines, but this was rather an exception.
 After wars with Polish-Lithuanian Commonwealth, when he fought often against superior mounted troops, King Gustavus II Adolphus started using successfully cavalry melee charge more often instead of caracole like during Battle of Breitenfeld.
 The cavalry charge remained an important part of battle tactics for the rest of 17th century and until the modern area, and its shock value could be decisive when implemented properly like during Battle of Vienna (1683).

 However, the power formerly wielded by a heavy cavalry-focused army was at an end.
 For the first time in millennia, the settled people of the agricultural regions could defeat the horse peoples of the steppe in open combat.
 The power of the Mongols was broken in Russia and, no longer threatened from the east, Russia began to assert itself as a major force in European affairs.
 Never again would nomads from the east threaten to overrun Europe or the Middle East.
 In the Siege of Kazan (1552), Russia had employed artillery, sappers, cavalry and infantry armed with arquebus (Streltsy), while the Khanate of Kazan had only employed cavalry.
 The use of sappers proved decisive.

 The one exception to this was the Ottoman Empire, which had been founded by Turkish horsemen.
 The Ottomans were some of the first to embrace gunpowder artillery and firearms and integrated them into their already formidable fighting abilities.
 As European infantry became better armed and disciplined, by about 1700, the Ottoman forces began to be regularly defeated by the troops of the Austria and Russia.